 Cost is not an acceptable reason for exclusion except when the research would duplicate existing data.
 Women of childbearing potential should not be routinely excluded from participation in clinical research.
 The policy applies to research subjects of all ages in NIH-supported clinical research studies (see definition of clinical research).
 The inclusion of individuals on the basis of sex/gender, race, and ethnicity must be addressed in developing a research design appropriate to the scientific objectives of the study.
 A proposed outreach program for recruiting should also be included.
 When an NIH-defined Phase III clinical trial is proposed, investigators must consider whether clinically important sex/gender, racial, and/or ethnic differences in the intervention effect are to be expected and plan the research accordingly.
-When registering in Clinical trials gov, applicable clinical trials as defined in 42 C.F.R.
-Part 11, that are also NIH-defined Phase III clinical trials must specify outcomes on sex/gender and race/ethnicity, as required based on prior evidence, and as explained in the NIH Policy and Guidelines on the Inclusion of Women and Minorities as Subjects in Clinical Research.
+When registering in Clinical trials must specify outcomes on sex/gender and race/ethnicity, as required based on prior evidence, and as explained in the NIH Policy and Guidelines on the Inclusion of Women and Minorities as Subjects in Clinical Research.
 For applicable clinical trials that are also NIH-defined Phase III clinical trials, submissions of results to Clinicaltrials.gov must include results of valid analyses by sex/gender and race/ethnicity, as required based on prior evidence.